Skip to main content

 Memorial Shrine

-Visit the exact spot where Alexander II was mortally wounded, marked by a special shrine with a piece of the original cobblestone and canal railing
+The exact spot where Alexander II was killed, marked by a special shrine with a canopy made from precious stones and metals

 Practical Information